Pepe the Frog: Kekistan

-Kekistan is a fictional country created by 4chan members that has become a political meme and online movement.
+Kekistan is a fictional country created by 4chan users that has become a political meme and online movement.
 The name is derived from "kek" and the suffix "-stan", a common Central Asian country suffix.
 Since late 2016, the satirical ethnicity of Kekistani has been used by U.S.-based alt-right protesters opposed to what they view as political correctness.
-These Kekistanis decry the "oppression" of their people and troll counterprotesters by waving the "national flag of Kekistan" (modeled after the Nazi war flag, with the red replaced by green, the Iron Cross replaced by the logo for 4chan, and the swastika replaced by a rubric for KEK).
-This flag was prominently displayed at the 2017 Berkeley protest for free speech in mid-April, and the Unite the Right rally in August 2017, and was carried by supporters of Donald Trump during the 2021 storming of the United States Capitol.
-Kekistanis identify themselves as "shitposters" persecuted by excessive political correctness.
+These "Kekistanis" decry the supposed "oppression" of their people and troll counterprotesters by waving the "national flag of Kekistan" (modeled after the Nazi war flag, with the red replaced by green, the Iron Cross replaced by the logo for 4chan, and the swastika replaced by a rubric for KEK).

+The Kekistani flag was prominently displayed at the 2017 Berkeley protests in mid-April, and the Unite the Right rally in August 2017, and was carried by supporters of Donald Trump during the January 6 United States Capitol attack.
 Self-identified Kekistanis have created a fictional history around the meme, including the invasion and overthrow of other fictional countries such as "Normistan" and "Cuckistan".
 Kekistanis have also adopted Internet personality Gordon Hurd (in his "Big Man Tyrone" persona) as their president and the 1986 Italo disco record "Shadilay" as a national anthem.
 The record gained attention from the group in September 2016 because of the name of the group (P.E.P.E.) and art on the record depicting a frog holding a magic wand.

-Heat Streets Ian Miles Cheong credits Carl Benjamin, who uses the pseudonym Sargon of Akkad on YouTube, for popularizing the meme.
-Benjamin claimed that Kekistanis could technically classify as an ethnic group for the British census, and contacted the Office for National Statistics to request that it be added, but was unsuccessful.

 Groyper

 A variation of Pepe known as "Groyper" or "Easter Toad" was used as early as 2015, and became popular in 2017.
 Groyper is depicted as a rotund green, frog-like creature with its chin resting on interlocked fingers.
-There is some disagreement around the specifics of Groyper: it is alternatively said to be a depiction of the Pepe character, a different character from Pepe but of the same species, or a toad.
+There is some disagreement around the specifics of Groyper: it has been described as a depiction of the Pepe character, a different character from Pepe but of the same species, or a toad.
 The Groyper meme is the namesake for Groypers, a loose group of white nationalist activists and followers of Nick Fuentes.